mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “I know I mentioned this before, but a dealbreaker for me is someone who’s ambitious.
 I definitely want someone like that—someone who’s passionate about something and has goals and wants to make it to the top.
 I also value someone who can carry intellectual conversations.
 Also someone who is able to be independent.
 But dating isn’t easy.
 It’s hard to find someone who physically and emotionally and intellectually aligns.”

 “Yeah.
 Dating is hard.
 During the first month of dating, dating was my top priority.
 I just wanted to go on as many dates with as many guys as I could so I could figure out what qualities were important to me.
 But now I've realized how difficult finding a long-term relationship can be.
 Now I'm kinda like, ‘Meh.’
 Sometimes it feels pointless and a waste of time to text a guy, go on one date, and then never see him again after that, even if we left on good terms.
-I mean, I still want to date, but sometimes it feels like I won’t find the right person."
+I mean, I still want to date, but sometimes it feels like I won’t ever find the right person."

 "I can see us being at least friends," Sam said.
 "It could be more."

 "I mean, I do think about you from time to time.
 And I always look forward to seeing you.
 I remember that our first date was on Tuesday, and then our second date was on Friday, and I thought, ‘I just want it to be Friday!’
 I mean, I really like you."

-"I looked forward to today too.
+"I looked forward to today.
 And I like you too."

 “I guess I am a bit nervous about getting into a relationship.
 I’ve never been in one before, girl or guy.
 It’s completely new territory for me.
 I’m not sure what I’m going to get myself into, but it’s ultimately what I want.
 Like, if we were to get into a relationship and things didn’t work out, where would you see us?
 Do you think we’d still talk or hang out?”